-An instrument for providing a rapid, if approximate, value
+An ohmmeter is an instrument for providing a rapid, if approximate, value

 for the resistance of part

 of an electric circuit.
 It consists of an ammeter (reverse calibrated in ohms) in series

 with a fixed resistance, a battery, and a variable resistor.
 This last is

 adjusted to zero the meter with the terminals of the instrument shorted.

 The test resistance is then introduced between these terminals.
 The reduction